microsoft/BotBuilder-V3/Connector/ChannelData.md

 Special Notes:

 1. The `chat_id` parameter is common to all Telegram methods.
 If not provided, the framework will fill in this value for you.
 2. The Bot Framework expresses Telegram's `InputFile` type differently than Telegram does.
-Rather than containing the contents of the file itself, your bot should pass a `url` to the file, and associated `mediaType`.
+Rather than sending the contents of the file itself, your bot should pass a `url` to the file, and associated `mediaType`.
 This is shown in the example message below.

 Example Message: